Sierra Clara

 An emotional novel about growing up in a society marked by prejudice and exclusion.
 While the story begins in 1984, the theme is now more relevant than ever.
 A must-read!

-Sameya Moro, Sensitive Reader
+Sameya Moro, Sensitivity Reader

 As a child, Clara longs to soar through the sky and cross the most distant Alpine horizon.